romainsacchi/carculator/paper.md

 vehicle technologies in a transparent, open-source, reproducible and efficient manner.

 ``carculator`` is a fully parameterized Python model that performs prospective LCA of passenger vehicles.
-It is based on a physical model that sizes vehicles of different types and dimensions and calculates the energy to move them over a given distance based on a driving cycle.
+The foreground modeling is based on a physical model that sizes vehicles of different types and dimensions and calculates the energy to move them over a given distance based on a driving cycle.
+The background modeling relies on the extensive life cycle inventory database ecoinvent v.3 [@Wernet2016].

 Initially developed by @Cox2018, the code has been refactored into a library to conduct fast calculations, but also to offer a convenient way to control parameters both in